-The first step is to recognize that there is a problem and determine exactly what it is.
-This takes close observation as well as empathy (the ability to understand and share the feelings and perspective of another).
-This process is called problem definition.
-After you see a problem yourself, you may need to convince others and get them on board with recognizing there is a problem.
-Like so many previous skills, you must build on abilities around communication and teamwork.
+First step is to recognize that there is a problem and determine exactly what it is: problem definition.

+- This takes close observation as well as empathy (the ability to understand and share the feelings and perspective of another). - You may need to convince others and get them on board with recognizing there is a problem using your communication and teamwork skills.